react-native-community/cli/docs/plugins.md

 Just like with a [command name](#name), your option can require a value (e.g. `--port <port>`) or accept an optional one (e.g. `--host [host]`).
 In this case, you may find [`default`](#optionsdefault) value useful.

+> Note: Almost all names are accepted, but **there's an exception** for `--version`, we consider it a reserved word and do not guarantee that it will work as expected, so avoid using it. (see [this](https://github.com/react-native-community/cli/issues/1300) for further details)

 ##### `options.description`

 Optional description of your option.
 When provided, will be used to output a better help information.